simonescaccia/IoTProject/Evaluation.md

 With influence we mean: **$FlowMax \cdot \frac{0.090 \cdot 100}{TimeSampling}$**:

 We have analysed three times of testing.
-* TimeSampling of 3s: 3% of influence, 0.90 L/min difference of water
+* TimeSampling of 3s: 3% of influence, 0.90 L/min difference of water flow rate
-* TimeSampling of 5s: 1.8% of influence 0.54 L/min difference of water
+* TimeSampling of 5s: 1.8% of influence 0.54 L/min difference of water flow rate
-* TimeSampling of 10s: 0.9% of influence 0.27 L/min difference of water
+* TimeSampling of 10s: 0.9% of influence 0.27 L/min difference of water flow rate

 So we take 10s of sampling time to limit the possible error.
 We do not increase more the sampling time because there will be a trade off with the energy.